TylerM2230/blog/app/blog/posts/spaces-vs-tabs.md

 ---
 title: 'Spaces vs. Tabs: The Indentation Debate Continues'
-publishedAt: '2024-04-08'
+date: '2024-04-08'
-summary: 'Explore the enduring debate between using spaces and tabs for code indentation, and why this choice matters more than you might think.'
+excerpt: 'Explore the enduring debate between using spaces and tabs for code indentation, and why this choice matters more than you might think.'
+tags: ['programming', 'best-practices', 'code-style']
 ---

 The debate between using spaces and tabs for indentation in coding may seem trivial to the uninitiated, but it is a topic that continues to inspire passionate discussions among developers.
 This seemingly minor choice can affect code readability, maintenance, and even team dynamics.